 Luminous intensity

-The brightness of the light emitted by a signal lantern is expressed with the luminous intensity I. The unit is Candela (cd [1]).
+The brightness of the light emitted by a signal lantern is expressed with the luminous intensity I. The unit is candela (cd [1]).
 ‘Luminous intensity‘ and ‘luminous range’ are abbreviated to ‘intensity’ and ‘range’ in some chapters of this guideline.
+Unless otherwise stated, all intensities referred to in this document are effective intensities.
+The effective intensity considers the flash duration, shape and how they are perceived by human observers.
+For more information, please refer to Recommendation R0204 and Guideline G1135.

 Illuminance

-The brightness of the light seen by a distant observer is expressed with the illuminance E. The unit is Lux (lx [1]).
+Illuminance, E ,is the amount of light falling on a surface, which, in this guideline, is the eye of the observer.
+The unit is lux (lx [1]).

 Meteorological visibility